munizrodrigo/anarede-executor/README.md

 # anarede-executor
-Python library to run ANAREDE PWF files usin parallelism.
+Python library to run ANAREDE PWF files using parallelism.